BUMETCS673/CS673F23TEAM6/team.md

 #### Nidhi Desai
 Hello Team!
 I am Nidhi Desai.
 This is the first semester of my MS CS graduate program.
 I worked at Capgemini as an Analyst for around ten months, where I was a member of the Automation Testing team.My role was to write scripts to test the test cases as well as rectify the existing test suites.
 By the end of the course, I hope to have learned more about Software Engineering and the tools that are employed.
 I'm excited about the opportunity to work with everyone to develop an awesome project!

+Vedant Gupta
+Hi Team, I am Vedant Gupta, I have taken this course in my first semester for my graduate degree in MS CS.
+I have chosen Security as my concentration.
+I completed my bachelors degree in India last year and I worked at Deloitte for about 10 months before joining MET for my graduate studies.
+I look forward to a great start with the team and hope to build an amazing project.